AccessibilityRG/HelsinkiRegionTravelTimeMatrix2015/README.md

 ## <a name="license"></a>Licence

-Helsinki Region Travel Time Matrix 2015 by Accessibility Research Group (University of Helsinki) is licensed under a Creative Commons Attribution 4.0 International License.
+Helsinki Region Travel Time Matrix 2015 by Accessibility Research Group / MetropAccess-project (University of Helsinki) is licensed under a Creative Commons Attribution 4.0 International License.
 More information about license: http://creativecommons.org/licenses/by/4.0/

 If the datasets are being used extensively in scientific research, we welcome the opportunity for co-authorship of papers.
 Please contact project leader to discuss about the matter.